-Based on checks of the reports undertaken by the JS/MA and in accordance with Article 21 (2) of the ETC Regulation and Article 132 of the CPR, the Certifying Authority shall make payments to the lead beneficiary who is responsible for transferring the IPA contribution to the partners participating in the operation.
+Based on checks of the reports undertaken by the JS/MA and in accordance with Article 21 (2) of the ETC Regulation and Article 132 of the CPR, the CA shall make payments to the lead beneficiary who is responsible for transferring the IPA contribution to the partners participating in the operation.

 In accordance with Article 80 of the CPR, amounts set out in the programme submitted by the participating countries and statements of expenditure shall be denominated in Euro.
-All payments to lead beneficiaries will be made in Euro.